yuno-payments/yuno-docs/reference/Yuno API Reference/ai-caller/declined-payment-calls.md

 ---
 title: Declined Payment Calls
-excerpt: >-
+excerpt: >
-  The Declined Payment Calls endpoint is used to initiate the process of handling large numbers of calls related to declined payments.
-The endpoint receives an array of detailed information about the rejected payments.
+  This endpoint allows you to initiate large-scale processing of calls and WhatsApp messages related to declined payments.
+To use the endpoint, you have to provide an array with information about the rejected payments.
 api:
   file: ai-caller.json
   operationId: declined-payment-calls